dama-lab/multi-atlas-segmentation/README.md

      (`$HOME` represent your home directory, which is located at `/home/YourUserName/`).

-    - After setting up the system variables, reinitialize your bash environment by simply type `bash` in the terminal, or open a new termina, or logout/login again.
-To check if the `NiftyReg` and `NiftySeg` has been installed and loaded successfully in the correct location:
+    - After setting up the system variables, refresh your bash environment by simply type `bash` in the terminal, or open a new termina, or logout/login again.
+Type the following two command in the refreshed terminal to check whether the `NiftyReg` and `NiftySeg` has been installed and loaded successfully in the correct location:

          `which reg_resample`